Everyone’s always talking about marketing secrets.

 Here’s an illustration of the three levels of planning within any business.

 Mission and vision arguably sit above marketing but in the big businesses I’ve worked for, marketing plays a key role in deciding the position of the whole business.
 The senior marketers then work to translate this into the corporation’s branding and offers.
 When you’re running your own small business, having a clear vision of where you want to be in 5-10 years’ time is hugely motivating but it also gives you a compass bearing for you to base your strategic decisions on.

 Imagine you’re the owner of a brand spanking new ship.
 You can set sail without plotting your course and making sure you’ve got all the provisions on board, but it’s unlikely to make for a fun journey….

 Strategies for your small business

 So, what are strategies and what makes a strategic goal strategic?
 I consider a strategic goal something that will take about a year to implement and come to full fruition.
 It might be that you’re pivoting towards a new customer type.
 Or you’ve decided to become an author.
-Or you’re going to launch a membership as your first foray into a ‘one-to-many’ business model as a way to reduce the amount of one-to-one work you’re doing.
+Or you’re going to launch a free Facebook group to gather warm leads together in one place.